RazvanBerbece/PatientRecords-SecureComp/reporting/flaws/password_security/README.md

 that already existed in the database.
 A fully secure implementation would require a randomly generated password salt and an empty database, which would salt passwords at the registration process.

+# Code Analysis
+Implemented a function `getHashed` that takes a plain string password, hashes it using our salt and returns it as a string.
+This is done using a `MessageDigest` object: `MessageDigest md = MessageDigest.getInstance("SHA-256")` And is updated using salt: `md.update(salt)`.
+As the md digest object is in bytes format, it is converted back to a string before being returned.

+The application uses the function to compare the text received as password in the login form.
+`stmt.setString(2, getHash(password))`
+The same fucntion could be used in a registration process, hashing the new password before storing.

 # Evidence
 ### Screenshot of final database data and schema that shows the passwords stored in hashed text.
 Final Database structure
 ![Final Db](./final_db.png)
+Final Schema structure
 ![Final Schema](./final_schema.png)